KannonZenetism/zenetism-field-physics/zenetism/mpx/celestial-signs-and-structural-patterning.md

 Celestial patterning does not require a seventh discipline.

-Its proper placement is within:

-- Structural Metaphysics,
-- MPX commentary,
-- Structural Mythophysics,
-- and symbolic cosmological interpretation.
+Its proper placement is within Structural Metaphysics and MPX commentary concerned with symbolic cosmological interpretation.

-This keeps the six-fold architecture intact while permitting cautious engagement with astronomy, astrology, cosmology, mythic ages, and celestial symbolism.
+This preserves the six-fold architecture while permitting cautious engagement with:

+- astronomy,
+- astrology,
+- cosmology,
+- mythic ages,
+- and celestial symbolism.

 The purpose is not to construct a predictive celestial system.